-One of my favourite weekly activities is grocery shopping.
+One of my favorite weekly activities is grocery shopping.
 But before I run out to the store and go nuts, I spend a little time planning what I want to eat and what ingredients I need to get – also known as meal planning.

 MEAL PLANNING – AN IMPORTANT SKILL TO HAVE